shelovestechy/iam-fundamental/docs/access-review-failure-case.md

 # IAM Governance Case: Access Reviews That Don’t Actually Review Anything

-This case describes a common IAM governance failure: access reviews that exist in process, but fail in practice.
+This case describes a common IAM governance failure.
+Access reviews exist as a process, but they fail in real life.

-The review is completed.
+The review is done.
-Compliance is satisfied.
+Compliance is happy.
-Risk remains.
+Risk stays.

 ## Background

-An organization runs periodic access reviews to meet compliance and audit requirements.
+The organization runs access reviews to meet audit and compliance needs.
-Managers and application owners are asked to review user access and confirm whether it is still appropriate.
+Managers and application owners are asked to check user access and confirm that it is still correct.

 The process is documented.
-The tooling exists.
+The tools exist.
-Completion rates are high.
+Completion rates look good.

 ## The situation

-Access reviews are triggered quarterly.
+Access reviews run every quarter.
 Reviewers receive long lists of users and permissions.

 In practice:
-- Reviewers do not fully understand the access they are approving
+- Reviewers do not fully understand the access
 - Business context is missing or outdated
-- Time pressure encourages fast completion
+- Time pressure pushes people to finish fast

-Most reviews result in “approve all”.
+Most reviews end with “approve all”.

-No changes are made.
+No access is removed.
-The review is technically successful.
+The review is marked as completed.

 ## Why the review fails

-The failure is not caused by negligence.
+The problem is not laziness.
-It is caused by poor design.
+It is design.

-Key problems include:
+Main issues are:
-- Too many permissions reviewed at once
+- Too much access reviewed at once
-- No clear ownership of specific access rights
+- No clear owner for individual permissions
-- Lack of context explaining *why* access exists
+- No explanation why access exists
-- No differentiation between low-risk and high-risk access
+- No difference between low risk and high risk access

-Reviewers are asked to make decisions without the information needed to make them well.
+People are asked to make decisions without enough information to make them well.

 ## Governance fatigue

-Repeated ineffective reviews create governance fatigue.
+When reviews repeat without results, people stop taking them seriously.

 Over time:
-- Reviews are seen as a formality
+- Reviews feel like a checkbox task
 - Approvals become automatic
-- Responsibility becomes symbolic rather than real
+- Responsibility becomes symbolic

+The process keeps running,
-The process continues, but its value decreases with every cycle.
+but its value drops every time.

 ## IAM perspective

+Access reviews should help people decide.
-Access reviews should support decision-making, not overwhelm it.
+They should not overwhelm them.

-Effective reviews are:
+Good reviews are:
-- Scoped narrowly
+- Small and focused
-- Focused on high-risk or sensitive access
+- Aimed at risky or sensitive access
 - Owned by people who understand the access
-- Designed to result in real change
+- Designed to cause real change

-Reviewing everything means reviewing nothing.
+Reviewing everything usually means reviewing nothing.

-## How this could have been improved
+## How this could be improved

-Improvements include:
+Some simple changes help a lot:
-- Separating baseline access from elevated access
+- Separate baseline access from elevated access
-- Reviewing only access that exceeds role expectations
+- Review only access that goes beyond the role
-- Providing clear access descriptions and justification
+- Explain clearly what the access is and why it exists
-- Assigning ownership at the access level, not just the user level
+- Assign ownership to access not just to users

-A smaller, meaningful review is more valuable than a complete but meaningless one.
+One meaningful review is worth more than many empty approvals.

 ## Key takeaway

-Access reviews fail when they prioritize completion over understanding.
+Access reviews fail when finishing the task matters more than understanding the access.

-Good IAM governance accepts that fewer, better reviews reduce more risk than broad, empty approval cycles.
+Good IAM governance accepts that fewer better reviews reduce more risk than wide empty approval cycles.